pagkly/Zed/Investopedia3/Excise Tax Definition.md

 In 2017, excise taxes accounted for $83.8 billion of the federal government's revenue and [2.5%](https://www.taxpolicycenter.org/briefing-book/what-are-major-federal-excise-taxes-and-how-much-money-do-they-raise) of total federal tax receipts.

-The Internal Revenue Service provides guidance on excise taxes in [Publication 510](https://www.irs.gov/publications/p510).1
+The Internal Revenue Service provides guidance on excise taxes in [[Publication 510]](https://www.irs.gov/publications/p510).1

 ## Ad Valorem Excise Taxes